warkrismagic/mcp-ui-fork_research/docs/src/guide/client/resource-renderer.md

     title: 'Custom MCP Resource',
     className: 'mcp-resource-frame'
   }}
-  onUiAction={handleUiAction}
+  onUIAction={handleUIAction}
 />
 ```

 ## Resource Type Detection

-`ResourceRenderer` determines the resource type using this logic:
+`UIResourceRenderer` determines the resource type using this logic:

 1. **Explicit `contentType`**: If `resource.contentType` is set, use it directly
 2. **MIME Type Detection**: